Skip to content

 Self-hosted agents

 Works without any changes.
-The agent needs internet access to codecharter.tools, or you can mirror the binary into a local artifact repository.
+The agent needs internet access to codecharter.tools, or you can mirror the release archive into a local artifact repository.
+Note that the CLI still contacts the portal at run time to obtain its short-lived license from your API key; for fully offline agents, provide a codecharter.license file instead (for example via the --license flag).